jaqko/404TOAD/README.md

 #### **Disclaimer ⚠️**

 Most of my projects are either abandoned, like Pulse, or heavily worked on behind the scenes, like Corruption.
+Since I'm a game developer, I don't partake in open-source that much.
+I don't even know how to `cd-dir` it properly.